jbcurtin/bert-etl/docs/assume_role.rst

-Chances are it'll fail because you've yet to create a Cloudfront distribution.
-Unfortuantly, that is beyond the scope of this walkthrough.
-You'll have to just trust the code works. :)
+Chances are it'll fail because we've yet to create a Cloudfront distribution.
+Go ahead and create it, then edit the `jobs.py` file with the correct Domain Name

-Go ahead and deploy to AWS Lambda
+When satisfied with the resultes, go ahead and deploy to AWS Lambda

 .. code-block:: bash